seo3650/Audio_style_transfer/README.md

 ```

-Or, you can run the preproess.ipynb in the Colab.
+Or, you can run the main.ipynb in the Colab.

 # Convert

+Here, you should have two -> 보컬 샘플 p229~ 등에 저장해서 쓰기.
 For example: restore model at step 200000 and specify the source speaker and target speaker to `p262` and `p272`, respectively.

 ```
 convert.py --resume_iters 200000 --src_spk p262 --trg_spk p272
 ```

+Or, you can run the convert.ipynb in the Colab.

 # Evaluation